pwoodworth-jefcoats/climate-indicators/Indicator_Dashboard/Descriptions/SST_description.md

 research.

 **Status of the Indicator**
-Annual mean SST was 21.1 ºC in 2023.
-Over the period of record, SST across the longline fishing grounds has increased by 1 ºC and the monthly SST anomaly increased by 0.8 ºC, both at a rate of roughly 0.03 ºC yr<sup>-1</sup>.
-Monthly SST values in 2023 ranged from 18.5–24.3 ºC, within the range of temperatures experienced over the past several decades (17.6–24.7 ºC).
-Overall, SST was above the long-term average across most of the Hawaiʻi longline region in 2023.
-The exception to this was a patch of slightly cooler waters in the southeastern corner of the fishing grounds where very little fishing takes place.
+Annual mean SST was 21.2 ºC in 2024.
+Over the period of record, SST across the longline fishing grounds has increased by 1 ºC and the monthly SST anomaly increased by 0.9 ºC, both at a rate of roughly 0.03 ºC yr<sup>-1</sup>.
+Monthly SST values in 2024 ranged from 18.5–24.4 ºC, within the range of temperatures experienced over the past several decades (17.6–24.7 ºC).
+Overall, SST was above the long-term average across most of the Hawaiʻi longline region in 2024.

 **Indicator Data**
-Description: Satellite remotely sensed monthly sea surface temperature (SST) is averaged across the Hawaiʻi-based longline fishing grounds (15° – 45°N, 180° – 120°W).
+Description: Satellite remotely sensed monthly sea surface temperature (SST) is averaged across the Hawaiʻi-based longline fishing grounds (15°–45°N, 180°–120°W).
 A time series of monthly mean SST averaged over the Hawaiʻi longline region is presented.
 Additionally, spatial climatologies and anomalies are shown.
 CoralTemp data are used to calculate this indicator.

 Timeframe: Monthly.

-Region/Location: Hawaiʻi longline region: 15° – 45°N, 180° – 120°W.
+Region/Location: Hawaiʻi longline region: 15°–45°N, 180°–120°W.

 Measurement Platform: Satellite.